SAF Tehnika

 In the year 2004, SAF Tehnika acquired a Swedish company, – SAF Tehnika Sweden, a fully owned subsidiary, based in Gothenburg.
 In 2008, it was bought out by its management, which rebranded it as "Trebax AB".
 In May 2004, the company launched an IPO with initial market capitalization of more than €50 million, with substantial subscriptions from institutional investors.
 The company is listed on the NASDAQ OMX Riga under the symbol SAF1R.

-During the 2000s, SAF Tehnika has taken next steps towards global expansion by developing a large network of authorized partners and sales representatives all over the globe, most notable being the opening of SAF Tehnika North America office and warehouse facilities in Denver in 2013.
+During the 2000s, SAF Tehnika expanded globally by establishing a network of authorized partners and sales representatives worldwide.
+Notably, the company opened its North America office and warehouse facilities in Denver in 2013.

+Recent operations

+In FY 2024/2025, SAF Tehnika's consolidated net turnover was €25.99 million.
+Exports accounted for 97% of the group's total turnover, and the group sold its products in 87 countries.
+During the same financial year, the group established a subsidiary in Canada and invested €812 thousand in IT infrastructure, production and research equipment, software, product certification and premises renovation.